Malobika8/All-In-One/JavaCollections/IntroToCollections-Ch-1.md

       <img width="997" alt="Screenshot 2024-06-27 at 8 46 46 PM" src="https://github.com/Malobika8/All-In-One/assets/111234135/ee1456cf-5c21-4ec5-93f5-6fe4d9c72775">
       ------

+  3. *Vector:* <a name="listvector"></a>

-  3. *Vector:* If multiple people try to insert in ArrayList and LL, there will be a lot of issues as they are not Thread safe.
+     If multiple people try to insert in ArrayList and LL, there will be a lot of issues as they are not Thread safe.
 That is what               happens when multiple threads try to access the same block which is the reason why Synchronization is important.
 This ensures               that the data is not corrupted.

      * This Class is just like ArrayList but along with that, it ensures Thread safety.
      * It can be used in a multi-threaded environment and the data won't be corrupted.